JuliaMath/Roots.jl/README.md

 specializations:

-* The `roots` function will dispatch to the `roots` function of the `Polynomials` package to return all roots (real and possible complex) of the polynomial.
+* The `roots` function will dispatch to the `roots` function of the `Polynomials` package to return all roots (including complex ones) of the polynomial.

 * `fzeros(f::Function)` calls `real_roots` to find the real roots of